 To make the greening of this flower centerpiece more interesting, I'm going to add in different varieties of greens.
 You may want to browse the various greens available and mix up the varieties that you like.

 I love the look of boxwood, which is available both in a dark green and a variegated color.
-I also sell this greenery one bunch at a time instead of requiring a minimum of 10 bunches.

 The leaves are smaller and this green holds up very well, even when greened in a couple days in advance of your event.